 As we can see from the chart below, the trade provided you ample opportunity to make a profit on the upside:

 - Assuming you took the long at 2,880 and trailed your stop-loss order to 2,887.25

 - You would have still been in the position and trailing!

 - For one contract on ES, at 2887.25 that’s USD $362.25 AND STILL TRAILING!

-- The trade required only $400 margin to open
+- The trade required only a $400 margin to open

 I bet you’re all riddled with questions, why that trailing stop?
-Why not take a profit?
+Why not make a profit?

 The answer to both is simpler than you may think.
 Notice the slight pullback and peak that we experience at that level.
 At 2887.25, that is where price slightly dipped.